susuhahnml/asp-game-strategies/src/approaches/README.md

         return None
   ```

     Notes:
-Relative imports are not allowed.
+    - Relative imports are not allowed.
-The class extending player must be the last definition of the file
+    - The class extending player must be the last definition of the file

-* After you have added the directory with the requested files, your approach will be available
-  to be run from the console, for building and match simulations.
-This allows benchamarking
-  against other approaches.